sebalix/odoo-tools/camptocamp_migration_tools/readme/DESCRIPTION.rst

-This module provide some tools for migrations.
+This module provides some tools for migrations.